 The first team logo resembles a seal, linking the emblem to the nickname derived from print publications.
 The outer circle of the emblem features the sports movement’s name, while the center shows a very eccentric gentleman who represents the Demon Deacon prototype.

-Initially, the teams were named after their colors: “Black and Gold,” as well as “Baptists,” since the institution was founded by Baptists.
-In late 19th-century university prints, there is even evidence that the first team logo was a circular emblem with a tiger’s head and the university’s initials, designed by Mr. John M. Heck.
+Initially, the teams were named after their colors: “Black and Gold,” and “Baptists,” since Baptists founded the institution.
+In late 19th-century university prints, there is evidence that the first team logo was a circular emblem with a tiger’s head and the university’s initials, designed by Mr. John M. Heck.
 It was executed in old gold and black, as these were the colors of the animal’s fur.

 The sports movement got its current name 90 years after the university’s foundation, thanks to newspaper reporters who emphasized that despite their religious roots, the athletes fought like devils.